Boost Brain Function And Have Fun At The Same Time

 What are the 5 ways you can boost brain function

 - Get you brain moving with play and games

 Being physically active means moving your body and exercising.
 There are dozens of ways to exercise.
 Some are so easy you don’t need equipment and don’t even have to leave the room.
 You can even exercise in a chair if you can’t walk.
 In addition to being physically active to maintain muscle and organ health, you must be mentally active as well.
 We can’t say it often enough.
 That mean challenging your brain with a variety of different mind games.
 We do this every day.
 Playing games allows you to think new things, practice and learn and feel accomplished without getting a grade.
-Every human, in fact every animal, needs play to feel joyful.
+Playing games is also a great stress reliever.
+Two of our favorites are word puzzles, like Wordle, crossword puzzles, and Online Solitaire Every human, in fact every animal, needs play to feel joyful.
 Game playing, both physical and mental, provides that joy and brain stimulation we all need to stay young.

 - Explore new activities

 Another way to boost brain function is to have some new activities or learn new skills.
 Learning new skills can be as simple as trying to cook new recipes or mastering a new card game.
 A few more ways to explore new things might be: Join a book club.
 Play chess.
 Start a diary or journal.
 Travel to some place you’ve never been.
 Up your game and learn a new language.
 Plant a garden in a pot in your kitchen.